rux616/biraitbec-workbase-improved/README.md

 -------
 An evolution of the BiRaitBec WorkBase file.

-The original [BiRaitBec guide](https://www.nexusmods.com/fallout4/mods/23556) (this version is no longer supported), and the updated guide at the [Collective Modding Discord server](https://discord.gg/DfFYJtt8p4) (which _is_ still being supported) specify that the user install the original WorkBase file, but that one doesn't generate clear errors and is generally hard to diagnose.
+The original [BiRaitBec guide](https://www.nexusmods.com/fallout4/mods/23556) (no longer supported), and the updated guide at the [Collective Modding Discord server](https://discord.gg/DfFYJtt8p4) (which _is_ still being supported) specify that the user install the original WorkBase file, but that one doesn't generate clear errors and is generally hard to diagnose.

 This edition attempts to address those shortcomings.